ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create_email.md

 </html>
 ```

 It contains all the required markup and the minimum code to be a valid AMP email.
+Also note the many other examples of valid email templates in the drop down list on the top right drop down menu.

 Let's take a moment to call out some notable differences from classic HTML emails: